phronmophobic/clj-graphviz/README.md

 [dorothy](https://github.com/daveray/dorothy): Hiccup-style generation of Graphviz graphs in Clojure and ClojureScript.

-Dorothy supports more of `graphviz`'s features out of the box.
 Dorothy works by first generating dot DSL code and then shelling out to the `dot` command line tool. `clj-graphviz` works directly with graphviz's underlying c library.
 The hope is to provide tighter integration with the graphviz library and expose underlying features that are hard to access via the `dot` command line tool (like graph layout).

 ## Future Work